openedx/edx-documentation/en_us/shared/manage_discussions/discussions.rst

   :alt: A new topic named Course Q&A in the list of discussion topics.

 .. note:: In courses that use cohorts, the course-wide discussion topics that you add are unified.
 All posts can be read and responded to by every learner, regardless of the cohort that they belong to.
 You can optionally configure these topics to be divided by cohort.
-For more information, see :ref:`Coursewide Discussion Topics and Cohorts`.
+For more information, see :ref:
+   `Specify Which Course Wide Discussion Topics are Divided`.

 .. _Create ContentSpecific Discussion Topics: